surishortlink/suri/README.md

 ## Releasing

-After development is done in the `development` branch and is ready for release, it should be merged into the `main` branch, where the latest release code lives.
-[Release It!](https://github.com/release-it/release-it) is then used to orchestrate the release process:
+When the `development` branch is ready for release, [Release It!](https://github.com/release-it/release-it) is used to orchestrate the release process:

 ```bash
 npm run release
 ```

-Once the release process is complete, merge the `main` branch back into the `development` branch.
-They should have the same history at this point.
+Once the release process is complete, merge the `development` branch into the `main` branch, which should always reflect the latest release.

 ![piratepx](https://app.piratepx.com/ship?p=e91ddd1b-31ad-4c36-b03e-be4a1e9a7678&i=suri)